abhijithmahipal/vscode-spec-extension/docs/README.md

 # Documentation

-This directory contains additional documentation for the Spec-Driven Development extension.
+This directory contains additional documentation for the Specster extension.

 ## Contents